tnantoka/connect-fs/Readme.md

 # Connect FS

 This is a fork of [connect-fs by tnantoka](https://github.com/tnantoka/connect-fs) I had to do because tnantoka's version was not compatible with latest connect/express versions.

 I publish this version [on NPM as connect-fs2](https://www.npmjs.org/package/connect-fs2).
 It has all contributions and latest PRs merged.

 connect-fs is a FileSystem session store, just copied connect-redis.

- connect-fs support only connect `>= 1.4.0`.
+ connect-fs support connect `>= 1.4.0` and connect `>=4.0.0`.

 ## Installation